There’s something truly refreshing about the clean, uncluttered look of a minimalist mantel with statement artwork.

 Choosing just one plant to accentuate your mantel can bring a burst of life to your minimalist decor.

-Alternatively, a tall, slender snake plant in a sleek ceramic container could also stand beautifully on a mantel.
+A tall, slender snake plant in a sleek ceramic container could stand beautifully on a mantel.

 This plant is not only stylish but extremely easy to care for, needing minimal water and moderate light.